Illamapalooza/memor/memor-technical-documentation.md

 Mobile Application:

 - Development builds created using expo.dev for generating APKs for internal testing
-- Production releases via App Store and Google Play Store
+- Production releases limited to APKs due to financial constraints
 - Feature flags used to control rollout of new functionality

 Backend Server:

 - Containerized using Docker for consistent environments
-- Deployed on a Kubernetes cluster for scalability
+- Deployed on Vercel for scalability
 - Environment-specific configuration using environment variables
-- Blue-green deployment for zero-downtime updates
 - Automatic rollback on failed deployments

 CI/CD Pipeline: